-Worlds biggest online market place has recently filed a patent application called “System And Method For Managing Transactions In A Digital Marketplace” which indicates that Ebay has created a system for digital currency processing that could mean we will soon start to see Ebay accepting Bitcoins as payment method, the patent filling states:
+World biggest online marketplace has recently filed a patent application called “System And Method For Managing Transactions In A Digital Marketplace” which indicates that eBay has created a system for digital currency processing that could mean we will soon start to see ebay accepting Bitcoins as a payment method, the patent filing states:

 The currency module is configured to manage exchange of digital currency.
 Accordingly, the currency module allows a user to trade one form of currency for another form of currency.
 In one embodiment, one of the forms of currency being traded is cash.
 The digital currency may be used to pay for real-world financial obligations (e.g., bills) as well as for virtual-world obligations.

 The payment system allows users to accumulate value (e.g., in a commercial currency, such as the U.S. dollar, or a proprietary currency, such as points, miles, or other forms of currency provide by a private entity) in their accounts, and then later to redeem the accumulated value for products (e.g., goods or services) ….elsewhere on the network.